mwiater/agon/README.md

 Overall, `agon` was created to efficiently evaluate different scenarios with small LLMs and try to better understand how to make small LLMs work for various home lab projects.

+## Requirements
+You'll need to setup and have 1-4 Ollama endpoints available.

 ## Table of Contents